FSU's 3-2 set home victory

 "Ryan has a tremendous background in coaching and has proven to be very successful in women's volleyball," head coach Chris Poole said.
 "Overall, he has trained players at the highest level and has beaten the best programs in the nation.
 His ability to juggle coaching both men's and women's volleyball at the same time in years past is also a reflection of his great work ethic, discipline and time management.
 We are excited for Ryan and his family to join the Florida State Volleyball family."

-McGuyre brings a great wealth of knowledge to an already experienced Florida State coaching staff that also includes associate head coach Gokhan Yilmaz.
-The former California Baptist head coach and Maryland assistant has educated at the collegiate, high school and club level since 1995 and adds another well-versed dimension to an FSU coaching staff that has secured consecutive ACC titles and a recent NCAA National Semifinal appearance in 2011.
+McGuyre brought a great wealth of knowledge to FSU prior to his first season.
+The former California Baptist head coach and Maryland assistant has educated at the collegiate, high school and club level since 1995 and adds another well-versed dimension to an FSU coaching staff that has secured consecutive ACC titles (2011, 2012) and regular appearances in the NCAA Tournament including a recent NCAA National Semifinal berth in 2011.

 As a head coach for California Baptist from 2002 to 2011, McGuyre managed virtually every aspect of the program.
 He was fully responsible for the overall development and organization of both the men's and women's volleyball programs, guiding the women's team to national championships in 2004, 2005 and 2011.
 He also won the men's national championship in 2004, 2005, 2006, 2007, 2010 and 2011.

 While building a perennial contender out West, McGuyre earned several coach of the year honors.
 He was a two-time NAIA National Tournament Coach of the Year in 2004 and 2005 and finished as the 2010 American Volleyball Coaches Association Coach of the Year for his efforts with the women's program.
 That same year he also earned Golden State Athletic Conference Coach of the Year.